Read-The-Question/rtq-review/src/pages/md/papers/oundle-school--11-plus--maths--2018--sample-paper-9.md

 <div class='workings'>
 <div class='working'>

-If we use a $2$ in hundreds place, the possible arrangements are:
+If we use $2$ in the thousands place, the possible arrangements are:

 - $2134$
 - $2143$